 Be specific in your actions

 Don’t just tell your kids to be good or be nice to others and assume they will understand what you’re saying.
 You also have to show them specific actions for them to know what to do.
 For instance, you can show them the right steps to protect the environment.
 It’s not enough to just keep telling them to protect the environment.
 At home, you need to practice correct waste segregation.
-You also need to show them that you partner with a junk removal Seattle company to prove that you’re sincere in your efforts.
+You also need to show them that you’re partnering with Evergreen Junk Removal to prove that you’re sincere in your efforts.
 They will understand what you mean if you show them.

 Keep reminding your kids